-- A. Adoption and promulgation of the Code is the responsibility of the Housing Department; - B. Enforcement of the Code is the responsibility of the local building department; - Promulgation of the Regulations is the responsibility of the Environmental Department; - D. The Regulations are administered and enforced by the Environmental Department.
+- A. Adoption and promulgation of the Code is the responsibility of DHCD; - B. Enforcement of the Code is the responsibility of the local building department; and - C. Adoption, promulgation, administration and enforcement of the SCAT Regulations and_the WR&R Regulation is the responsibility of DEQ.

-2. Sewage Treatment Works, Pump Stations, and Other Sewage Handling Equipment
+2. Sewage Collection, Treatment and Handling Equipment and Equipment for Water Reclamation and Reclaimed Water Distribution and Storage

-- A. The Environmental Department is charged with issuing construction and operation certificates for municipal sewage collection systems and treatment works.
-Whenever components of sewage collection systems and/or treatment works are located in a building or similar structure, the Regulations will apply to the design of all such equipment or facilities and the Code applies to the structure and all of its incidental utilities (i.e., heating, electrical, house plumbing, etc.). - B. Wherever sewage is treated for reuse and permitted by the Environmental Department, the Regulations will apply to the design of all associated equipment or facilities and the www.dhed.virginia.gov

-Partners for Better Communities

-501 North Second Street • The Jackson Center • Richmond, Virginia 23219-1321 • (804) 371-7150 • FAX (804) 371-7092 • TDD (804) 371-7089 jurisdiction of the Code will apply to all buildings and/or structures used to house the treatment and reuse equipments and facilities as well as all service plumbing, wiring, etc.

-MOA - DHCD & DEQ July 2007 Page 2 of 3

-C. No county, city, town or employee thereof, shall issue a permit (building permit) for a building designed for human occupancy without first obtaining the prior notification from the Environmental Department that safe, adequate and proper sewage treatment is, or will be made available to such building.
-The Environmental Department shall notify the local building official when a permit, both construction and operation, for a sewage treatment works or pump station has been issued in accordance with the Regulations.
-It is noted that the Virginia Department of Health has the responsibility for construction and operation permits for single family home discharging sewage treatment systems.
+- A. DEQ is charged with issuing construction and operation certificates for municipal sewage collection systems and treatment works and water reclamation systems, including satellite reclamation systems.
+Whenever components of sewage collection systems and/or treatment works, or water reclamation systems, reclaimed water distribution systems or reclaimed water storage that involve the production or management of reclaimed water prior to "ready-for-reuse," as defined in 4(A) of this agreement, are located in a building or similar structure, the SCAT Regulations and/or the WR&R Regulation, as determined by DEQ, shall apply to the design, construction, operation and maintenance of all such components, and the Code shall apply to the building or structure and all of its incidental utilities (e.g., heating, electrical, house plumbing, etc.). - B. No county, city, town or employee thereof, shall issue a permit (building permit) for a building designed for human occupancy without first obtaining the prior notification from DEQ that safe, adequate and proper sewage treatment is, or will be made available to such building.
+DEQ shall notify the local building official when a permit and certificates to construct and operate have been issued to a sewage treatment works or pump station in accordance with the SCAT Regulations.
+It is noted that the Virginia Department of Health is responsible for issuing construction and operation permits for sewage treatment systems of single family homes.